-(4) Pull the manual starter handle slowly until you feel resistance.
+Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight out to crank and start the engine.
-Repeat if necessary.

-(5) After the engine starts, slowly return the manual starter handle to its original position before releasing it.
+- After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 7.
+Slowly return the throttle grip to the fully closed position.